emileae/turbulentflux/content/_index.md

 heading: Plug and play software to improve your oil and gas production.
 draft: true
 type: home
 contactText: Wanna know more?
-Get in touch
+Get in touch.
 sections:
   - title: Why we exist
     body: <p>The Oil and Gas industry stands on the edge of a new frontier.
 Digital